aegis-fate-gh/homelab/README.md

 - Case: Sliger CX3150x
 - Case Fans: 2x Noctua NF-A12x25 PWM

 Outside of those 3 main nodes are two others providing additional capabilities.
-Both participate in the Proxmox quorum voting process, but neither contain any additional storage for the Ceph Pools, or contain any Ceph monitors / metadata servers.
+Both participate in the Proxmox quorum voting process and contain OSD's and Monitors for Ceph.
+But do not run the Manager service or Metadata

 ### Donnager
 By far my oldest server, and formerly my only homelab and storage server.
 It was originally built for mass video transcoding, and was then setup for remote gaming using GPU passthrough.
 It was last used with UnRaid, housing 6 6TB SSD's for Plex media storage.
-Now it runs Proxmox and houses a VM for Dropbox synching, and Proxmox Backup Server.
+Now it runs Proxmox and houses a VM for Dropbox / OneDrive synching, and Proxmox Backup Server.
 - CPU: AMD Ryzen Threadripper 1950x
 - CPU Cooler: NH-U12S TR4-SP3
 - RAM: 64GB's DDR4 2133